 “When you read the actual guidance that came from the state and all people that they talked to,” Smith said, “notably absent, were students.
 They didn’t actually talk to students when they did this.”

-Isabel Shultz and James Libresco contributed reporting.
+Isabel Shultz, James Libresco and Liam Brown contributed reporting.

 James Libresco led the Executive Principal’s Advisory Council in collecting student feedback about phone policies through his role as student body president.
 This has not biased his reporting.